MUSIC 1D03A Aural Skills

 Late WRITTEN assignments will be penalized 20% up to five days, after which the assignment will not be accepted.

-Each student is permitted one dropped QUIZ grade (if all quizzes are completed, the lowest grade will be dropped).
+Each student is permitted one dropped in-class assignment grade, excepting the end of term assignments which are mandatory (if all nine term assignments are completed, the lowest grade will be dropped).

 Please Note the Following Policies and Statements:

 You are expected to exhibit honesty and use ethical behaviour in all aspects of the learning process.
 Academic credentials you earn are rooted in principles of honesty and academic integrity.

 Academic dishonesty is to knowingly act or fail to act in a way that results or could result in unearned academic credit or advantage.
 This behaviour can result in serious consequences, e.g. the grade of zero on an assignment, loss of credit with a notation on the transcript (notation reads: "Grade of F assigned for academic dishonesty"), and/or suspension or expulsion from the university.